On this page

 Housing Engagement Coordinator

 Sophie has worked as a speech pathologist, researcher and project worker over a career spanning more than 20 years and has extensive experience working with people who have a range of disabilities and communication needs.
 Sophie recently delivered training to staff in the aged care and health sectors relating to current NDIS processes and practices, including SDA.
 Over the previous 5 years Sophie worked on research projects, exploring outcomes for people with traumatic brain injury living in different models of accommodation.
-This experience have given Sophie an in depth understanding of the potential benefits of people with disability living in appropriate housing and some of the barriers and issues that may arise.
+This experience has given Sophie an in depth understanding of the potential benefits of people with disability living in appropriate housing and some of the barriers and issues that may arise.